apache/nuttx/configs/samv71-xult/README.txt

      WM8904 interface was taken directly from the SAMA5D4-EK and may well need modification due to differences with the physical WM8904 interface.

+  7. An MCAN driver as added and verified on 2015-08-08 using the loopback test at apps/examples/can.
+Like the Ethernet driver, the MCAN driver does not work if the D-Cache is configured in write-back mode; write- through mode is required.

+  8. And SPI slave driver as added on 2015-08-09 but has not been verified as of this writing.

 Serial Console
 ==============